tadatomix/thebet/Commission idea.md

 He also has red (somewhere around `#b43c26`) iris and white sclera.
 ##### Body
-As mentioned in [[Commission idea#General|General]], Wilford has a thin body, which is having some piercings as well.
+As stated in [[Commission idea#General|General]], Wilford has a thin body, which is having some piercings as well.
 Wilford has a 2 titanium rectangular nipple captive bead ring piercings, each ~6.7mm (~0.26 in) thick.
 ![[484499170.webp|center|300]]
 <center><i>Example of how one looks like</i></center>

 ##### Lower Body
-Wilford legs are the only part, which can be considered muscular, for a bit.
+Wilford's legs are the only part, which can be considered muscular, for a bit.
 He is a good runner, and can do 23 squats.
 Due to that, his butt isn't flat.
 He doesn't like wear any clothes at home, besides some meshed jockstrap.
-His jocks are gold yellow with a semi-thick (~3cm (~1.18 in)) white waistband.
+His jocks are gold yellow (`#f9ad13`) with a semi-thick (~3cm (~1.18 in)) white waistband.

 He doesn't wear any footwear.
 No boots and no socks.

+<div style="page-break-after: always;"></div>

 ### 2. Jacob Turner
 Jacob is an OC made by me.
 He is Wilford's buddy and another part of this artwork.
 ##### General
-Jacob shares the height with Wilford, but not the weight.
-He is 80kg river otter.
-He has a sleeper build, and quite a rounded belly, since he doesn't sit on a diet.
-He has a very dark, close to black, fur To addition, he prefers to hide his muscles under baggy clothes.
+Jacob shares the same height with Wilford, but not the weight.
+He is an 80kg river otter.
+He has a sleeper build, and a slightly rounded belly, since he isn't on a diet.
+He has a very dark, close to black (`d`), fur.
+To addition, he prefers to hide his muscles under baggy clothes.
 This makes him look a bit more overweight rather than muscular.
 ##### Head
 Jake doesn't wear any headgear, nor having any piercings, but he has dyed hair ends on his fringe, in a brick red color (`#e63917`).
 Besides that he has a teal (`#1fde98`) iris and white sclera
 ##### Body